- Our Offer

 - Regular support and engagement with Supply Chain Partners through the Operations Manager for the relevant contract

-- Use of our management information systems to input data and manage performance where appropriate
+- Use of our management information systems to input data and manage performance where appropriate and to fund on-going development based on Supply Chain Partner feedback/input

 - Access to the Data Management Performance Team with Skills Training UK who are responsible for the processing and maintenance of claims data